prakharsdev/entain-app/README.md

 ### Configuration

 Database credentials and connection parameters are loaded via environment variables with sane defaults, which makes this system 12-factor compliant and easy to deploy across environments.

+### Data Precision and Storage

+* All **balances and amounts are stored as strings** in the database (e.g., `"9.25"` instead of float) to exactly match the expected response format and avoid floating-point inaccuracies.
+This also aligns with the spec which expects amounts as string with 2 decimal places.

+* During validation, **amounts with more than 2 decimal places are rejected**.
+This ensures strict adherence to the defined precision limit and avoids rounding surprises in financial computations.

 ### Makefile + Docker + Compose